Rayhatron/rayhatron.github.io/_posts/e-learning/2017-05-05-google-digital-skills-training-benefits.md

     - google
 ---

-Many people have probably seen a flyer as the one below or visited the [AfroDigital](http://afrodigital.org/) site but most don't really understand how they can benefit from attending a Google Digital Skills Training.
+Many people have probably seen a flyer as the one below or visited the <a href="http://afrodigital.org/" target="_blank" title="AfroDigital website">AfroDigital</a> site but most don't really understand how they can benefit from attending a Google Digital Skills Training.
 <!--more-->

 <div class="text-center"><img src="/images/blog/e-learning/google/digital-skills-training-flyer.jpg" alt="Google Digital Skills Training flyer" title="Google Digital Skills Training flyer"/></div>